rawpair/stacks/README.md

 ### Generating multi-arch images

 Some Docker images support multi-arch.
-Follow these instructions to get started:
+Although dockerx can build arm64 images via QEMU, this is not recommended as it is painfully slow.
+Instead, we recommend getting hold of a Raspberry Pi or an ARM server.

+Assuming the main docker node is amd64 arch:

+`docker buildx create --name multiarch --use --platform linux/amd64`

+Optionally append arm64 remote builder:

-`docker buildx create --use --name rawpair-builder --driver docker-container`
+`docker buildx create --append --name multiarch --platform linux/arm64 arm-vps`

+Inspect:

 `docker buildx inspect rawpair-builder --bootstrap`